matthieucabos/Python-Scripts/ICGM-CNRS/Mapping/README.md

 # Usage

 To use it, you have to pass your own Cisco Switch List and Dictionnary preserving the use strucutre.
-The readed 'Ordinateurs.ods' file is the DHCP Authorized list write in .ods file using the form :
+The readed 'Ordinateurs.ods' file is the DHCP Authorized list recorded in .ods file using the form :

 **Hostname | Mac@ | Vlan | User**